SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/exercises/ex3/README.md

 > A story is a presentation-style document that uses various elements such as charts, images or tables to visualizue your data.
 > Adding a chart starts with picking a chart type.
 Then you select your model and add measures and dimension and start on working how the data is displayed.
-> Hier we will create a story including a chart, a table and a Donut chart.
+> Here we will create a story including several charts and a table.

 ### Exercises 3.3.1 - Open a blank dashboard